yassinebenjaber/SOC-OAR-HOMELAB/README.md

 Username: root
 Password: wazuh
 Once logged in, run the following command to access the Wazuh manager's configuration menu:
+- ```bash
   /var/ossec/bin/manage_agents

 A menu will show up, so to add a new agent, type A and follow the prompts to enter:

-Agent name
+- Agent name
-Agent IP address or CIDR
+- Agent IP address or CIDR
-Agent group (if applicable)
+- Agent group (if applicable)
 After adding the agent, you’ll need to extract its key using E and provide that key during the agent registration process on the client machine.

 ### 1. Wazuh Configuration on Windows 11 Client